Gieto28/scrollity/README.md

   - `npm android` for Android Simulator
   - `npm ios` for IOS Simulator

-if app is running but nothing happens
+If app is running but nothing happens

 - go to [last resort](#lastResort)